Gardener847/PCEM-SCSS-Methodology/README.md

 1) Greater learning curve compared to other CSS methodologies and naming conventions, since properly defining and using mixins and extensions, as will be shown later, might get too abstracted.
 2) Rules can get very restrictive.

-**NOTE**: Since variable naming is solely intended for developers, don’t worry about having too verbose names.
+**NOTE:** Since variable naming is solely intended for developers, don’t worry about having too verbose names.
 Saving a few extra bytes should be handled by CSS minifiers, not by developers.

 For a detailed explanation on why I decided to not improve upon other CSS methodologies, read MethodsProsCons.docx

 # File Structure
 ```
 - scss/
- 	| - _main.scss		        - where everything is “imported”
+ 	| - main.scss		        - where everything is “imported”
 	| - vendors/
 	|	| - fonts/
 	|	|_- icons/